Version Python notebooks with Git

 - Reproducibility checks: Automatically verify that notebooks can be executed from scratch in clean environments

-The pytest integration also supports standard testing patterns like fixtures, parameterized tests, and custom assertions.
-You can write tests that validate your data transformations, check statistical assumptions, or ensure that visualizations contain expected elements.
+The pytest integration also supports standard testing patterns such as fixtures, parameterized tests, and custom assertions.
+You can program tests that validate your data transformations, check statistical assumptions, or ensure that visualizations contain expected elements.